A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Conclusions

 \section{Conclusions}

-\begin{enumerate} \item Interior structure of an ice-rich planet differs from the simple layered structure of an ice layer on top of a rock layer.
-Ice and rock are well mixed (miscible) in most of the interior at any age, for a wide range of planetary masses. \item Effect of migration on the deep interior thermal evolution is small.
-Deep interior structure and temperature of twin planets that migrated to different locations (beyond 0.03AU) are similar, if mass loss is insignificant. \item Ice-rich planets with gradual metal distribution have hotter deep interiors, in comparison to the core-envelope structure.
-The gradual structure is stable along the thermal evolution. \item Ice-rich planets with significant gas envelopes develop ice-rock demixing only in the outer gas envelope, where water is miscible in the hydrogen. \item Mass loss increases the metal enrichment of the envelope.
-For planets with gradual composition distribution the metal enrichment inwards flattens the composition gradient in time, resulting in large scale convection and fast cooling. \item In the absence of hydrogen-helium envelope the ice and rock demix at the surface (at distances larger than 0.02AU).
-The rock is then dissolved in the deeper layers where ice and rock remain mixed, and the outer envelope is composed of ice (volatiles) in steam / condensed form. \item The total ice / water content of a planet cannot be inferred from the atmospheric mass and abundance, as most of the ice is stored in the interior, mixed with the rock.
+\begin{enumerate} \item Ice and rock tend to stay well mixed (miscible) in interiors of ice-rich planet in the mass range of 5-15\me even after gigayears of thermal evolution, for the composition (EoS) we use in this work. \item Effect of migration on the thermal evolution of the deep interior is small.
+Deep interior structure and temperature of twin planets that migrated to different locations (beyond 0.03AU) are similar, if mass loss is insignificant. \item Mixing of elements by convection (convective-mixing) is limited in ice-rich planets.
+The gradual structure is mostly stable along the thermal evolution.
+Planets with gradual metal distribution have hotter deep interiors, in comparison to core-envelope structure. \item Ice-rich planets with substantial gas envelopes develop ice-rock demixing only in the outer gas envelope, where water is miscible in the hydrogen. \item Mass loss increases the metal enrichment of the envelope.
+For planets with gradual composition distribution the mass loss flattens the composition gradient, resulting in large scale convection and fast cooling. \item In the absence of a hydrogen-helium envelope the ice and rock demix at the surface (at distances larger than 0.02AU).
+The rock is then dissolved in the deeper layers where ice and rock remain mixed, and the outer envelope is composed of {water} in steam / condensed form. \item The total ice / water content of a planet cannot be inferred from the atmospheric mass and abundance, as a large fraction of the ice may be stored in the interior, mixed with the rock. \end{enumerate}